-Driving without a license is illegal in every state, but most states differentiate between operating a vehicle without a valid driver's license and driving a vehicle without proof of a driver's license (such as when a driver fails to carry his or her valid driver’s license).
+Driving without a license is illegal in every state, but most states differentiate between operating a vehicle without a valid driver's license and driving a vehicle without proof of a driver's license (such as when a driver fails to physically carry his or her valid driver’s license).
 While you won't be arrested for simply failing to grab your wallet before getting behind the wheel, it is a much more serious offense to drive with the knowledge that your license is suspended or otherwise invalid.

 Penalties for driving without a valid license or failing to produce a license when stopped by a police offer range from "fix-it tickets" to vehicle impoundment or even jail time (for driving on a revoked license, for example).